dscape/mustache.xq/README.md

      Hash     : { "people": { "person": { "name": "Chris" }, "name": "Jan" } }
      Output   : <div>* Chris Jan</div>

+### Roadmap

+If you are interested in any of these (or other) feature and don't want to wait just read the instructions on "Contribute" and send in your code

+* Support XML as well as JSON
+* XQuery Lambdas (still haven't thought about how this magic would look like)
+* Partials
+* Rewrite John's parser and make it the default one
+* Rewrite the compiler for XQuery 1.0 without MarkLogic Extensions

 ### Known Limitations

 In this section we have the know limitations excluding the features that are not supported.